Videos

 Watch on YouTube

-How-To: reusable definitions
+How-To: Reusable definitions

 The purpose of reusable definitions is to increase productivity/convenience and consistency to achieve higher data quality and governance.
 It is a handy feature of Hackolade Studio to facilitate the work of data modelers: it provides the ability to create and maintain object definitions that can be re-used in multiple places.